dbagley1/phase-3-ruby-building-applications-requiring-files/README.md

   end
 end

-lawn = Garden.new(name: 'Front Lawn') # we can call Garden.new because Garden is defined above
+lawn = Garden.new(name: "Front Lawn") # we can call Garden.new because Garden is defined above

-basil = Plant.new(name: 'Basil') # we can call Plant.new because Plant is defined above basil.garden = lawn
+basil = Plant.new(name: "Basil") # we can call Plant.new because Plant is defined above basil.garden = lawn

-cucumber = Plant.new(name: 'Cucumber')
+cucumber = Plant.new(name: "Cucumber")
 cucumber.garden = lawn # we can associate a plant and a garden because both are defined above

 p lawn.plants